lsysophia/MSN-MTDB/README.md

 ## User Stories
 - Visitors have a choice to use the search engine or create a new account.
-- Users that have created an account and will have a profile page with saved information and selected data.
+- Users that have created an account and will have a profile page with user information and existing watchlist.
-- User can save movies to their account
-- User can remove movies from their account
 - User can edit their account info
+- User can remove their account
+- User can save movies, tv shows, and show episodes to their watchlist
+- User can remove movies, tv shows, and show episodes from their watchlist
+- User can update a certain title to Watched status
+- User can have their own ratings for each movie and tv show that they have in their watchlist
 - Visitor can search without an account
-- Search page will show a ‘top 10’ or so list of movies via the API’s ratings system.
+- Initial landing on the search page will show movies, tv shows, and show episodes that users across the platform have saved
-- Search will allow you to find-by movie titles and see the results of a 3rd party API.
+- Search will allow you to find-by movie and tv show titles.
-- Info about the website/app
-- The search results will show various data for each movie.
-- Show pages for an individual movie will show more detailed information with the movie poster and with ‘where to watch’ as-in where it is available to watch currently displayed also.
+- Show pages for an individual movie will show more detailed information with the movie poster, plot summary, release date, rating, genres.
+Links to streaming services available for that specific title.
-- Show pages will also allow you to link out to the movie’s official webpage.
+- About page will display info about the website/app, what it is about, links to register and log-in.

 ## HTTP Routes

 Frontend:
 '/' --> Homepage
-'/user' --> User
+'/user' --> User profile
 '/register'
+'/login'
+'/logout'
 '/user/edit'
 '/search/'
 '/details/:id'